 And it certainly doesn’t mean we stop providing for their care.
 After a marriage ends, this most often takes the form of child support.
-As a result, you probably have a number of child support questions.
+As a result, you probably have a slew of child support questions.

 Common Child Support Questions